 The companies we surveyed reported that the number of users asking for access is rather low.
 One factor for this is probably that many consumers are not (yet) aware of these new opportunities, granted by the online tools and new regulation.
 Still, some companies make it hard for users to learn who collects their data, so that even those who know about the new tools or their rights might have a hard time executing them.

-When getting access, users prefer receiving inferred information (e.g., interest segments) rather than technical data.
+When getting access, users prefer receiving inferred information (e. g., interest segments) rather than technical data.
 In our user study, participants strongly expressed their wish that the provided data should be "less technical" (P-43) and in a "easy to read visualization" (P-324).
 But not all companies can provide such information because it depends on the business the company is doing.
 Furthermore, companies should provide both high-level information that users can easily understand and the underlying raw data so that users can use a tool to analyze the data according to their own needs.
 The problems with privacy policies have long been known, but still, it seems to be up to research to develop better tools, as companies do not focus on understanding but more on legal compliance.
-As I-5 stated: "I wrote something like a hundred of privacy policies and all of them, I think, lack of transparency. [...]
-I think that I can defend myself in front of an authority, but I think a normal user, like a person that would read a policy, they will not understand fully what is happening.".

 Over 60 % of the companies that participated in our survey expressed the wish for more regulatory guidance on the design of access request processes.
 Our research suggests that consumers would appreciate simplified and unified ways to obtain transparency.
-Based on our results, we recommend providing a visual overview (e.g., a workflow diagram) that describes what happens with the collected data, where it comes from, and with whom it is shared.
+Based on our results, we recommend providing a visual overview (e. g., a workflow diagram) that describes what happens with the collected data, where it comes from, and with whom it is shared.
 Further research in this area is needed to evaluate designs.
-These designs could be used as blueprints for companies when designing/improving their SAR processes or their transparency guidelines in general.
 An industry-wide standard would allow users to compare two services regarding their privacy impact.
-Those that want to be transparent about their practices should start by educating users about what they do with personal data before collecting and presenting it, first on a high level with the option of downloading raw data.
-Previous research has underlined this need for information literacy [6].
+Those that want to be transparent about their practices should start by educating users about what they do with personal data before collectiong and presenting it, first on a high level with the option of downloading raw data.
+Previous research has underlined this need for information literacy [9].

 It is the public mistrust in the data sharing industry that fueled harsher regulations.
 To counter misconceptions, companies need to improve public understanding of their practices.
-It could help to provide information on what is not done with collected data (e.g., a company might not collect the users' location but users might still wonder why it is not shown).
+It could help to provide information on what is not done with collected data (e. g., a company might not collect the users' location but users might still wonder why it is not shown).
 As we found that users struggle to identify the companies that might collect personal data, it would be helpful to add "Provided by X" information in every ad banner.